By Request: To Sabbath or not to Sabbath? Pt. 2

 I believe the inference to the strongest argument is the one which was literally and regularly practiced by Paul and the early church.

-While the argument against observing the Sabbath is COMPLETELY one of silence in that it is never specifically mentioned by name as required of New Covenant believers – observance of “the commandments” in general IS mentioned by Jesus, James, Paul and the counsel of Apostles and Elders in Jerusalem in the first century.
+While the argument against observing The Sabbath is COMPLETELY one of silence in that it is never specifically mentioned by name as required of New Covenant believers – observance of “the commandments” in general is mentioned by Jesus, James, Paul and the counsel of Apostles and Elders in Jerusalem in the first century.

 In addition to this they all practiced a certain observance of it.